How to receive the maximum benefit from Gurupournima

 Every seeker may have experienced God guiding them in their spiritual journey at some point or the other.
 This aspect of God that guides the seeker is the Guiding Principle of God, also known as the Guru Principle.
 This principle brings a seeker to spiritual practice and guides at each step of the seeker’s journey.
 This is why the Guru Principle holds special importance to a seeker.
 Naturally, a sincere seeker of God feels gratitude to the Guru Principle in all of the ways it manifests in the seeker’s life.
 While any day is a good day to express gratitude to the Guru Principle, there is one day, called Gurupournima, which is particularly significant.
 This is because on this day, the Guru Principle is 1000 times more active in the universe.
-In fact, the Guru Principle increases in activity throughout the period leading up to Gurupournima.
+In fact, the Guru Principle becomes more active during this period.

 This means that if one keeps the right perspective and makes the right efforts, one can benefit greatly at a spiritual level both during the period leading up to Gurupournima, and on Gurupournima day itself.
-This year, Gurupournima is on 16 July 2019.
+This year Gurupournima is on 4th or 5th July depending on the part of the world.
 Here are some ways you can benefit from the increased activity of the Guru Principle during this period.

 Maintaining a learning attitude

 Sometimes we may face situations in life that challenge us in different ways.
 By maintaining a learning attitude towards all of life’s situations, we align ourselves with the Guru Principle and can benefit from what it is showing us.
 There is a saying that, “the situation itself is the Guru”, hence we can keep the spiritual emotion (bhāv) that each situation we face is being given by God for our learning.
 We can ask God what He is teaching us in each incident.